talister/photometrypipeline/doc/quickstart.rst

 ------------

-Image data should be properly reduced before using the pipeline for best results.
+Image data should be properly reduced before using the pipeline for best results, including cropping the data section.
+Bias subtraction and flat fielding improves photometry results but is not absolutely necessary.
 PP's ability to provide astrometric and photometric calibration puts some constraints on the way data is stored: data from separated fields, as well as data using different instrument settings (e.g., different binning modes) should be stored in individual